Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

 ## Create a New Relational Data Model
 The next step is diagraming a new structured relational data model.
-After cleaning the data, I created a new ER diagram(Entity-Relationship Diagram) for this database(shown as below).
+After cleaning the data, I created a new ER diagram(Entity-Relationship Diagram) for this database(shown below).

 **PK** stands for **Primary Key**